A Jacquet-Langlands functor for $p$-adic locally analytic representations: Introduction

 \subsection{Acknowledgements}

-We thank Johannes Ansch\"utz, Guido Bosco, Arthur-C\'esar le Bras, Pierre Colmez, Wies\l{}awa Nizio\l{}, Lue Pan and Peter Scholze for enlightening conversations in different stages of this work.
-We also thank Johannes Ansch\"utz, Guido Bosco and Arthur-C\'esar le Bras for corrections and comments in a first draft of the paper.
-Part of this project was done during the trimester program in Bonn: ``The Arithmetic of The Langlands Program'' during the summer of 2023, we heartily thank the organizers, the Hausdorff Research Institute for Mathematics, and the Max Planck Institute for Mathematics for the excellent environment for mathematical discussions and exchanges.
-The second author wants to thank Columbia University and the Simons Society of Fellows for the wonderful working conditions and support as a postdoc and Junior Fellow.
+We thank Johannes Ansch\"utz, Laurent Berger, Guido Bosco, Arthur-C\'esar le Bras, Pierre Colmez, Wies\l{}awa Nizio\l{}, Lue Pan and Peter Scholze for enlightening conversations in different stages of this work.
+We also thank Johannes Ansch\"utz, Guido Bosco, Arthur-C\'esar le Bras, Zhenghui Li, Wies\l{}awa Nizio\l{} and Benchao Su for corrections and comments concerning a first draft of the paper.
+Part of this project was done during the trimester program in Bonn: ``The Arithmetic of The Langlands Program'' during the summer of 2023.
+We heartily thank the organizers and the Hausdorff Research Institute for Mathematics for the excellent environment for mathematical discussions and exchanges.
+The second author wants to thank Columbia University and the Simons Society of Fellows for the wonderful working conditions and support as a postdoc and Junior Fellow during 2023-2024.
+He also wants to thank the Max Planck Institute for Mathematics for the support during the correction stage of this paper.
 The first author was supported by the project "Group schemes, root systems, and related representations" founded by the European Union - NextGenerationEU through Romania's National Recovery and Resilience Plan (PNRR) call no. PNRR-III- C9-2023-I8, Project CF159/31.07.2023, and coordinated by the Ministry of Research, Innovation and Digitalization (MCID) of Romania.
 He would like to thank the Institute of Mathematics "Simion Stoilow" of the Romanian Academy for the wonderful working conditions.